ragtagrecords/audiofiler-rc505/README.md

 ## Overview

-Normally when you are recording with an [RC-505](https://www.boss.info/global/products/rc-505/) and use all 5 tracks you must either record over an existing track or stop with 5.
+Normally when you are recording with an [RC-505](https://www.boss.info/global/products/rc-505/) and use all 5 tracks you must either record over an existing track or stop with 5 tracks.

-This process will allow you to continue recording to new tracks while saving each indivdual stem seperately for mixing and arranging later:
+The following process will allow you to continue recording to new tracks while saving each indivdual stem seperately for mixing and arranging later:

 - Plug your RC-505 into your computer and drag the Audiofiler-RC505 executable into the WAV directory.